mazz-alt/MetaMLIR/README.md

 [1] The backbone network for pretraining in the first-level classifiers is largely adapted from [SimMTM](https://github.com/thuml/SimMTM).
 Thanks to Jiaxiang Dong.

 [2] The data generation scripts for the CT motion pattern are adapted from [DeepMTT](https://github.com/ljx43031/DeepMTT-algorithm).
 Thanks to Jingxian Liu.

+## Contact
+If you have any questions, please contact mazhenzhen23@nudt.edu.cn.